manavortex/FurnitureCatalogue/data/Readme.md

 This file will hold the item database.

+### Recipes
+1. Open `data\Recipes.lua` and create a new list with your constant as a key.
+Put the recipes in there.
+2. You're done.

+### Rolis and Faustina
+1. Find `data\Rolis.lua` and create a new list with your constant as a key.
+Create new table entries for each item in their inventory.
+2. The key is the item ID, and the value is the number of vouchers they want.
+  e.g.: `[159501] = 125, -- Praxis: Khajiit Sigil, Moon Cycle` means that this blueprint will sell for 125 vouchers.

 # Troubleshooting
 If you are running into any problems with FurC data, the answer is going to be "you're missing a comma" in 95% of all cases.
 ## The UI is showing, but all data is gone!